corkami/pocs/collisions/README.md

 The idea is to explore existing attacks, also to show how weak MD5 is (instant collisions of any JPG, PNG, PDF, MP4, PE...), and also explore file formats landscape to determine how they can be exploited with present or with future attacks: the same file format trick can be used on several hashes, as long as the collisions follow the same byte patterns.

+This is not about new attacks (the most recent one was documented in 2012), but about new forms of exploitations of existing attacks.

 # Status